-The following table provides a reconciliation of cash, cash equivalents and restricted cash reported on our Consolidated Balance Sheet that sum to the total of the amounts shown in the Consolidated Statement of Cash Flows:
+The following table provides a reconciliation of cash, cash equivalents and restricted cash reported on our Consolidated Balance Sheet that sum to the total of the amounts shown in our Consolidated Statement of Cash Flows:

-DOLLAR AMOUNTS IN MILLIONS

-DECEMBER 31, 2021 DECEMBER 31, 2020 Cash and cash equivalents \$ 1,879 Restricted cash included in other assets (1) 120 Total cash, cash equivalents and restricted cash \$ 1,999 \$ 495 Restricted cash included in other assets (1) 120 Total cash, cash equivalents and \$ 1,999 \$ 1,999 assets (1) Total cash, cash equivalents and \$ 1,999 \$ 495 Cash and cash equivalents \$ 1,879 \$ 495 ······ ····· ··· ··· ··· ··· ··· ··· · 120 Total cash, cash equivalents and restricted cash \$ 1,999 \$ 495

-(1) Amounts included in restricted cash as of December 31, 2021 are comprised of proceeds held by a qualified intermediary that were intended to be reinvested in timber and timberlands through a like-kind exchange transaction.
+DOLLAR AMOUNTS IN MILLIONS DECEMBER 31, 2022 DECEMBER 31, 2021 Cash and cash equivalents \$ 1,581 \$ 1,879 Restricted cash included in other $\ensuremath{assets}^{(1)}$ - 120 Total cash, cash equivalents and restricted cash\$ 1,581\$ 1,999 (1) Amounts included in restricted cash as of December 31, 2021 were comprised of proceeds held by a qualified intermediary that were intended to be reinvested in timber and timberlands through a like-kind exchange transaction.
+In first quarter 2022, the proceeds were released as a like-kind property was not identified.